Patrick d’Entremont

 BIOGRAPHY

-Patrick d’Entremont writes stories set in Nova Scotia, literary fiction novels about people and places in rural settings.
-Readers have told him these stories evoke laughter and tears, with their snappy dialogue, distinct characters, and vivid settings.
+Patrick d’Entremont is a former newspaper and magazine columnist who, now in retirement, writes literary fiction set in rural Nova Scotia, based on his childhood growing up in the 1960s.
+Readers have said these stories evoke laughter and tears, with their snappy dialogue, distinct characters, and unique and vivid settings.

 www.patrickdentremont.com